1. Operating on land of state-wide interest requires a 1041 permit

 Why isn’t a vetted third-party (one not of Nestle’s choosing but paid for by Nestle) providing oversight?

 7. Lack of local employment

 Nestle failed to meet the permit requirement to hire at least 50% percent of their truck drivers from Chaffee County, despite relocating some drivers here.
-The company has employed as many as 13 residents (in 2017) and as few as 5 (in 2019).
+The company employed only 5 in 2019.
 The county expected far more local residents could be hired and those economic benefits were a factor when approving Nestle’s permit in 2009.
 How will the difference between the economic benefit that was expected and the economic reality be recovered?